What Does an Adoptive Family Look Like?

 - Must provide financial information and references

-- Criminal background checks required for all adult household members
+- Criminal background checks are required for all adult household members

 How Long Does It Take?